dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Types of ports

-- **gRPC-internal:** Port that is used between the cluster nodes for internal communication and messaage exchange.
+- **gRPC-internal:** Port that is used between the cluster nodes for internal communication and message exchange.
 - **gRPC-external:** Port that is used by Dgraph clients, live-loader & bulk-loader to access APIs over gRPC.
 - **http-external:** Port that is used by clients to access APIs over http and other monitoring & administrative tasks.